RamblingCookieMonster/PSDeploy/docs/Advanced/Extending-PSDeploy.md

+# Extending PSDeploy

 PSDeploy is somewhat extensible.
 There are two quick steps to add your own deployment:

 * Update PSDeploy.yml to tell PSDeploy about your new DeploymentType, and the script that it uses
 * Create the script that your DeploymentType runs

 ## Updating PSDeploy.yml

 PSDeploy.yml can be found in the root of the PSDeploy module folder.
 Edit this to add a new DeploymentType.

   * The DeploymentType name is the root node
   * The script node defines what script to run for these deployment types (This looks in PSDeploy\PSDeployScripts\)